The Importance of Investing in Your Health

 Time management pressure:

 Another overarching stressor you may have in your life is time management.
-It often seems like there aren’t enough hours in the day between juggling your career, allocating enough time to spend with family and friends and still making time for hobbies and leisurely activities.
+It often seems like there aren’t enough hours in the day between juggling your career, allocating enough time to spend with family and friends, and still making time for hobbies and leisure activities.
 While it is easy to sometimes take on too much at one time, it is important to be mindful of the tasks that you agree to so that you’re not setting yourself up for more stress and anxiety about meeting deadlines.

 One way to alleviate time management pressure that you may have is by prioritizing organization and scheduling to ensure that you are allocating enough time to get tasks done while also giving you enough opportunity to do things that you enjoy.
 One way to do this is to create lists that organize your tasks from the most important to the least important.
 Studies show that those who make to-do lists are more likely to stick to them and therefore have better time management skills and are more productive.